nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

 #### **Use Case UC03: List All Students**
-**Actor**: Administrator
+**Actor**: Private Tutor

 **Main Success Scenario (MSS)**:
-1. Administrator types the command to list all students.
+1. Private tutor types the command to list all students.
 2. EduTuTu retrieves all student records and outputs the list in the terminal with unique indices.

 Use case ends.